landskape-ai/landskape-ai.github.io/content/project/reprogramming.md

 +++
 date = "2022-03-03"
-title = "Reprogrammers are robust learners" description = "Proving reprogramming preserves robustness upon transfer." short_description = "" project_id = "reprogrammer"
-picture = "projects/robust.jpg"
+title = "Forgetting exempt continual learning with a dictionary of reprogrammers" description = "Developing a new heterogeneous multi-modal continual learning scenario with mitigation of catastrophic forgetting using a dictionary of task specific reprogrammers coupled with a Foundation Model." short_description = "" project_id = "reprogrammer" picture = "projects/robust.jpg"